 Less Than Significant Impact.
 The project site is relatively flat.
-No landslides have been mapped on the site (CDC 2022d).
-Additionally, the project site is developed with an existing school and is within Zone X, Area with Reduced Flood Risk Due to Levee (Flood Insurance Rate Map ID #06067C0305H) (FEMA 2012).
+The project site not within a mapped landslide hazard area (CDC 2022d).
+Additionally, the project site is located within Zone X, Areas with Reduced Flood Risk Due to Levee (Flood Insurance Rate Map ID #06067C0190H) (FEMA 2012).
 Construction activities related to the proposed project would be subject to compliance with the CBC and would include BMPs.
 Therefore, with implementation of BMPs and compliance with the CBC, impacts would be less than significant.